 b) copy of the certificate of music education;

-c) artistic curriculum vitae stating the places of study and work in Russian or English or German;
+c) artistic curriculum vitae stating the places of study and work in English;

 d) letter of recommendation of the music education institution, organ professor or a famous musician or figure of music art;